TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Hyperparameters and Implementation Details

 \subsection{Model Architectures}

-We report two pretrained model sizes: \emph{Base} (9{,}324{,}382 parameters) and \emph{Tiny} (5{,}293{,}854 parameters).
+We report two pretrained model sizes: \emph{Base} (6{,}927{,}799 parameters) and \emph{Tiny} (3{,}694{,}391 parameters).
 Both use the same modular structure described in Section~\ref{sec:model}, with them differing only in Transformer Backbone capacity (e.g., $d$, number of layers/heads, FF dimension). \\

-For the \emph{Base} model, the Transformer Backbone uses $d=192$, 4 layers, 6 heads, FF dimension 768, and dropout 0.05, with ReLU activation.
-For the \emph{Tiny} model, the Transformer Backbone uses $d=128$, 2 layers, 4 heads, FF dimension 384, and dropout 0.05, with ReLU activation.
+For the \emph{Base} model, the Transformer Backbone uses $d=192$, 4 layers, 6 heads, FF dimension 768, and dropout 0.05, with GELU activation.
+For the \emph{Tiny} model, the Transformer Backbone uses $d=128$, 2 layers, 4 heads, FF dimension 384, and dropout 0.05, with GELU activation.
 Modality Heads use per-modality MLPs with hidden dimension and output dimension $d$.